Lidor22/BlockChain/README.md

 Our system starts from a general genesis block and uses 4 miners in order to mine more blocks to the blocks list.
 The project was developed in Visual Code using C programming language on Ubunutu 18.04 version.

-During this Project we learned about C and Linux elements such as :
+During this Project we learned elements such as :

 * Developing project in Linux environment.
 * Working with multi threading(Locks,Condition Variables).